Following is the 9th class computer notes for unit 1 according to the Federal Board of Intermediate and Secondary Education (FBISE)

 b) Control Unit (CU)

-c) Memory Address Register (MAR)
+c) Memory unit

-vi.
+vii.
 Which type of memory retains data even when the computer is turned off?

 a) RAM